-Option 1: Hire an agent and list your house on the market
+Option 1: Hire an agent and list a house that needs repairs on the market

 The traditional way of selling a house is to sign a contract with a licensed agent who will handle the marketing and promotion of your house and advise you throughout the process.
-They’ll tell you how to get your house spruced up and ready for buyers, make the house’s information and photos available to the public (in places like Zillow, Trulia, Redfin, etc.), and organize viewings for potential buyers.
-When you find a buyer, your agent manages all the communication with the buyer and their agent and makes sure everything pertaining to money and documentation is in order.
+Agents will tell you how to get your house spruced up and ready for buyers.
+They’ll also make the house’s information and photos available to the public (in places like Zillow, Trulia, Redfin, etc.), and organize viewings for potential buyers.
+When you find a buyer, your agent manages all the communication with the buyer and their agent.
+The agent’s responsibility is to ensure everything pertaining to money and documentation is in order.
 In exchange for their work, real estate agents take about 6% of the sale price.